 This depends very much on the weather that you expect and what level of luxury you need.
 I have only ever wild camped as part of an onward journey, so have always tried to be pretty lightweight – although I still get teased a lot for the size of my bag.

 If wild camping is the focus of your trip, and you don’t have to hike far to get there, you might consider carrying more, or including some luxuries.
 But, regardless of the type of trip, you will generally need to include;

 - a tent

 - kitchen items including a stove and water filter

 - health and safety precautions including a map and compass and headtorch

 - a trowel (yep)

-My full gear list for the John Muir Trail may provide some guidance.
+My full gear list will provide some guidance.